nexiality/documentation/release/nexial-core-v4.4.changelog.md

 - suppress the display of toast notification on browser when no browser is yet in used during execution.
 - suppress the certification selection dialog that pops up when accessing certain URL on Chrome (esp. when automation is performed on an enterprise-managed compute resource).
+- prevent the changing of window position on headless browsers.

 ### [webmail commands](../commands/webmail)